MustardMan42/Masterful-CSS-Module/README.md

 * Open your .mjs file in Visual Studio and add the following code.
   * ```javascript
     Hooks.on("renderJournalEntrySheet", (app) => {
-      if (app.document.getFlag("core", "isXXX")) {
-        app.element?.classList?.add("xxx"); //Change the xxx and XXX to the abbreviation for the title of the adventure you are adapting, ex.
+      if (app.document.getFlag("tutorial", "isXXX")) { //Change the "tutorial" to the lowercase name of your module app.element?.classList?.add("xxx"); //Change the "xxx" and "XXX" to the abbreviation for the title of the adventure you are adapting, ex.
 Fists of the Ruby Phoenix becomes FOTRP and fotrp
       }
     });
     ```